-Freight and delivery costs: The Company's freight and delivery costs are included in selling, general and administrative expenses and amounted to approximately \$712,000 and \$891,000 for the years ended October 31, 2017 and 2016, respectively.
-Amounts charged to customers for freight and delivery is included in selling, general, and administrative costs.
+Freight and delivery costs: The Company's freight and delivery costs are included in selling, general and administrative expenses and amounted to approximately \$737,000 and \$859,000 for the years ended October 31, 2018 and 2017, respectively.
+Amounts charged to customers for freight and delivery is included in net sales.